 Rainfall isn’t limited to the winter months; there can be considerable rainfall over spring and even into summer.
 This rainfall may come in the form of a few heavy thunderstorm downpours, though, rather than consistent rain.

 Summer in Saudi Arabia

 Conversely, much of Saudi Arabia experiences a scorching hot desert summer with temperatures as high as 50°C (122°F).

 Influenced by a subtropical high-pressure system, there is considerable variation between temperature and humidity.
-The coast of Saudi Arabia is more humid than the inland desert regions, whilst the temperatures are relatively lower in the coastal cities such as Jeddah and Mecca than Riyadh.
+The coast of Saudi Arabia is more humid than the inland desert regions, whilst the temperatures are relatively lower in coastal cities such as Jeddah and Mecca than in Riyadh.
 The mountainous areas such as Taif are also relatively cooler in the summer.

-Riyadh and central Saudi Arabia
+Riyadh and Central Saudi Arabia

 Jeddah – Red Sea Coast

 The coastal city of Jeddah experiences slightly cooler summer maximums, though still expect around 39°C (103°F) and high humidity.
-In mid-winter expect fairly pleasant day time highs of 24.5°C (76°F) and lows of 20°C (68°F).
+In mid-winter, expect fairly pleasant daytime highs of 24.5°C (76°F) and lows of 20°C (68°F).
 Rainfall is sparse, though thunderstorms can occur.